Up-and-down Wild next meet lowly Ducks

 The Ducks’ John Gibson is 0-8-2 with a 4.46 goals-against average on the road this season.
 He made 35 saves in that home loss to Minnesota.
 Backup Anthony Stolarz, who stopped 35 shots Thursday, has a 4.38 GAA while splitting his four road starts in 2022-23.

 Beginning with a 31-save performance versus Anaheim last month, Minnesota’s Filip Gustavsson is 3-1-1 with a 1.96 goals-against average.
-Meanwhile, Wild starter Marc-Andre Fleury has allowed 10 goals in his last three starts, but owns a 1.54 GAA while winning 12 of his last 13 outings against the Ducks – all with Vegas and Chicago.
+Meanwhile, Wild starter Marc-Andre Fleury has allowed 10 goals in his past three starts, but owns a 1.54 GAA while winning 12 of his past 13 outings against the Ducks — all with Vegas and Chicago.